Too Many Sound Bars? Here's How to Choose the Right One

 DTS:X

-320.– to 640.–Provides object-based surround sound, allowing audio to adapt to your speaker setup for flexible placement.
+Offers object-based audio that adapts to your speaker setup for flexible sound placement.

 Bestseller